 - You can share articles you’ve read, putting the context of why it matters, simply attributing the source as you do it.

-- You can remind them of some of the key parts your value proposition – the philosophy behind your investment strategy, the importance of your review, your objectives based approach or some other fundamental aspect of the way you advise – simply re-using the same communications year after year.
+- You can remind them of some of the key parts of your value proposition – the philosophy behind your investment strategy, the importance of your review, your objectives-based approach or some other fundamental aspect of the way you advise – simply re-using the same communications year after year.

 - You can simply remind them via repetition of the things that they need to let you know about it.
 Again, something you can use year after year.

 Suddenly that fortnightly email or blog doesn’t look so difficult.